-ESG Policy: How social, environmental or corporate governance ("ESG") considerations are taken into account in the selection, non-selection, retention and realisation of investments
+13. ESG Policy: How social, environmental or corporate governance ("ESG") considerations are taken into account in the selection, non-selection, retention and realisation of investments

-It is recognised that ESG factors, including climate change, are financially material to the Fund's investments at all stages of decision-making as they have the potential to significantly affect long term investment performance and the ability to achieve long term sustainable returns.
-The Committee consider the Fund's approach to responsible investment in two key areas:
+It is recognised that ESG factors, including climate change, are financially material to the Fund's investments at all stages of the investment process as they have the potential to significantly affect long term investment performance and the ability to achieve long term sustainable returns.
+The Committee considers the Fund's approach to responsible investment in two key areas:

-- Sustainable investment / ESG factors - considering the financial impact of environmental, social and governance (ESG) factors on its investments. - Stewardship and governance acting as responsible and active investors/owners, through considered voting of shares, and engaging with investee company management as part of the investment process.
+- Sustainable investment / ESG factors considering the financial impact of environmental, social and governance (ESG) factors into account in investment decision making. - Stewardship and governance acting as responsible and active investors/owners, through considered voting of shares, and engaging with investee company management as part of the investment process.

-The Committee takes ESG matters, including climate change, seriously and regularly reviews its policies in this area and its Investment Managers' approach to ESG.
+The Committee takes ESG matters, including climate change, seriously and regularly reviews its policies in this area and its investment managers' approach to ESG.

 The Fund believes in collective engagement and is a member of the Local Authority Pension Fund Forum (LAPFF), through which it collectively exercises a voice across a range of corporate governance issues.
+The Fund will also engage collectively with partner funds through its relationship with BCPP.

 The Fund has developed a separate more in-depth Responsible Investment Policy and Climate Risk Policy.
 These policies can both be found on the Fund's website.
-They outline how the Fund implements, monitors and discloses its approach to ESG-related risks.
+They outline how the

+Fund implements, monitors and discloses its approach to ESG related risks.